China’s military diplomacy in the Pacific and Indian Oceans

 Indian Ocean

-No PLA-N deployments; relations limited to political diplomacy with select South Asian partners.
+No PLA-N deployments; relations limited to political diplomacy with select South Asian partners, the most important of which is Pakistan.

 Australia & NZ